thingsdb/ThingsDocs/source/includes/_c_filter.md

 ### Arguments
 The *callback* argument must be a `closure` which input values depend on the type the method is called on.

-Iterable | Callback | Description
+Iterable | Arguments | Description
 -------- | -------- | -----------
-array | item, index => ... | Iterate over all items in the array.
-Both item and index are optional. thing | name, value => ... | Iterate over the thing properties.
+array | item, index | Iterate over all items in the array.
+Both item and index are optional. thing | name, value | Iterate over the thing properties.
 Both name and value are optional.

 ### Return value